snowdonr/pyms-minerva/README.rst

 PyMassSpec provides a framework and a set of components for rapid development and testing of methods for processing of chromatography--mass spectrometry data.
 PyMassSpec can be used interactively through the Python shell, in a `Jupyter Notebook <https://jupyter.org/>`_, or the functions can be collected into scripts when it is preferable to perform data processing in the batch mode.

+Forked from PyMassSpec/PyMassSpec to refactor and reduce type checking overhead, and used in gcms-Minerva user interface.
 |

 Forked from the original PyMS Repository: https://github.com/ma-bio21/pyms.